Classification of width 1 lattice tetrahedra by their multi-width

-The core idea of the proof is classify the possible images of the vertices of \(T\) under projection to lower rank lattices then lift these images back up to higher dimensions.
-To this end we need to consider multi-sets of lattice points.
+Table~\ref{tab:width_1_tet} gives the cardinality of \(\cT_{1,w_2,w_3}\) when \(w_2 \leq 6\) and \(w_3 \leq 12\) described by Theorem~\ref{thm:main}.
+The idea of the proof is to first show that a tetrahedron with multi-width \((1,w_2,w_3)\) is equivalent to a subset of \([0,1] \times [0,w_2] \times [0,w_3]\).
+We then successively classify the possible \(x\)-, \(y\)- and \(z\)-coordinates of the vertices of the tetrahedra.
+At each step we remove cases which have too small a width in some direction or are equivalent to other cases.
+Two distinct vertices of a tetrahedron may have the same \(x\)- and \(y\)-coordinates so we need to consider multi-sets of lattice points.
 In an abuse of notation we will write \(\{v_1,\dots,v_n\}\) for the \(n\)-point multi-set containing lattice points \(v_i \in \ZZ^d\) even when the \(v_i\) are not distinct.
 We extend the notion of widths to these sets by saying the width of a set is the width of its convex hull.

 We can completely classify the four-point sets in \(\ZZ\) with width \(w_1\).
 These can represent the possible \(x\)-coordinates of all four-point sets in \(\ZZ^2\) with multi-width \((w_1,w_2)\).
-The second width gives bounds on their possible \(y\)-coordinates and in this way we can partially classify the four-point sets in the plane.
-Similarly, these can represent the possible first two coordinates of the vertices of tetrahedra of multi-width \((w_1,w_2,w_3)\).
+The second width gives bounds on their possible \(y\)-coordinates and we can completely classify the four-point sets in the plane with multi-width \((1,w_2)\).
+Similarly, these represent the possible first two coordinates of the vertices of tetrahedra of multi-width \((1,w_2,w_3)\).
 By considering the possible \(z\)-coordinates we can assign to each point we obtain the classification above.

-When \(w_1>1\) this method is still valid, in fact it could theoretically be extended to classify simplices in any dimension, but the number of cases which needs to be checked increases dramatically.
-The method can also be written as a computer algorithm, allowing us to investigate the width 2 case without fully classifying it.
-The results of this can be found in Table~\ref{tab:width_2_tet}.
-The extent to which we can extend the results of \cite{triangles} to the three dimensional case remains open but the similarities in the results we have found so far seem hopeful.
+When \(w_1>1\) the number of cases which needs to be checked for this proof style increases dramatically.
+However, the method can be used to create an algorithm which classifies the tetrahedra of a given multi-width.
+In this way we begin classifying the width 2 case for small multi-width.
+The number of tetrahedra classified can be found in Table~\ref{tab:width_2_tet}.
+We take this classification only far enough to obtain and test Conjecture~\ref{conj:width_2_tet} on the number of multi-width \((2,w_2,w_3)\) tetrahedra.
+The extent to which we can extend the two-dimensional results to the three-dimensional case remains open, but the similarities in the results we have found so far seem hopeful.